spettroscopio/SGL/README.md

 # SGL (Simple GL)
 SGL for PureBasic.<br>
-SGL is a module built on top of GLFW, and it is intended to take care of all the recurring tasks required when writing with OpenGL code.<br>
+SGL is a module built on top of GLFW, and it is intended to take care of all the recurring tasks required when writing OpenGL code.<br>
 It works on Windows (32/64 bits) and Linux (64 bits).<br>
 <br>
 You can have a quick idea of the API by looking at the declares [here](https://github.com/spettroscopio/SGL/blob/main/sgl.pbi).